mastodon/documentation/archetypes/methods.md

 : String.
 Return results immediately newer than ID.

 limit
 : Integer.
 Maximum number of results to return.
-Defaults to 20.
-Max 40.
+Defaults to 20 statuses or 40 accounts.
+Max twice the default limit.

 ##### Form data parameters